John Michael Kohler Arts/Industry Residency

 Opens: October · Closes: January

-The Art House in Wakefield, in partnership with ROSL, offers a two-month supported residency to international artists.
-The programme provides studio space, accommodation, and a stipend, specifically targeting artists who have not yet had the opportunity to work or exhibit in the UK.
+The Art House in Wakefield, in partnership with ROSL, offers a fully funded two-month residency to international artists.
+The programme provides studio space with print, ceramics, and darkroom facilities (with technician support), on-site accommodation, a living stipend, and a funded visit to London during Gallery Week, specifically targeting artists who have not yet had the opportunity to work or exhibit in the UK.

 Headlands Center for the Arts